Bhagavad Gita Chapter 18 Verse 27 Meaning

 What is the main idea of Bhagavad Gita 18.27?

+The Gita addresses liberation with characteristic directness here.
 Passionate, desiring to obtain the reward of their actions, greedy, cruel, impure, moved by joy and sorrow, such an agent is said to be Rajasic.
-This verse emphasizes liberation with clarity and purpose.
+Within the broader arc of Chapter 18, this verse builds on Krishna's systematic...

 How can I apply Bhagavad Gita 18.27 in daily life?